Japanese

 ( I forgot my wallet at the station.)

-Speaker's sight is upon a place ( the station).
 (R) Eki de saifu o wasureta. ( ditto in translation)

 Speaker's sight is upon an action (wasureta.)